More and more people are turning to the internet to find the best deal on their mortgage these days. Will you be one of them?

 • Time-Saving: If you have a fast connection, then an online service usually can show you several deals quite quickly.
 Many prefer not having to schedule an appointment or travel to a physical office.
 The website should also allow you to see your mortgage options quicker than a manual search.

 • No paperwork: If there’s one thing absolutely no one on the planet enjoys, it’s filling out paperwork.
-With an online mortgage broker, physical paper is replaced with online forms.
-Great for some as any mistakes can be corrected with the press of a backspace key and no tipp-ex.
+With an online mortgage broker, the physical paper is replaced with online forms.
+This is also a convenient option as any mistakes can be corrected with the press of a backspace key.

 • People: This one’s fairly simple… plenty of us don’t like talking to strangers.
 The internet has become an excellent tool for those who either get nervous around people or who can be easily pressured by salesman or brokers into taking deals they might not be sure about.